 Microsoft's Xbox Game Pass has slowly grown from an interesting curiosity to a near must-have for Xbox console owners.
 That said, before you sign up, there are a few things you want to be aware of.

-There are a few gotchas you’ll want to know about, but this isn’t all negatives.
-You’ll also find some major benefits of Xbox Game Pass that you may have overlooked that make the service even more interesting.
+There are a few gotchas you'll want to know about, but it's not all negatives—there are plenty of Xbox Game Pass benefits that you may have overlooked that are quite valuable.

 2. Games May Not Stick Around Forever